pdn4kd/dispatch_scheduler/README.md

 * Altitude (degrees)
 * Azimuth (degrees)
 * Number of exposures to get the total observation duration
 * Observation quality (1 if good, 0 if bad.
-But bad nights aren't logged...)
+But bad nights aren't logged)

+Telescope idle time (clear night, but no targets are practical to observe) are also logged with a pseudotarget named "idle".
+It has an observation quality of 0 and undefined altitude/azimuth.

 All output is in CSV format, despite the .txt name.